Totò: Career

 In 1922, he moved to Rome to perform in bigger theatres.
 He performed in the genre of avanspettacolo, a vaudevillian mixture of music, ballet and comedy preceding the main act (hence its name, which roughly translates as "before show").
 He became adept at these shows (also known as rivista – Revue), and in the 1930s he had his own company, with which he travelled across Italy.
 In 1937, he appeared in his first movie Fermo con le mani, and later starred in 96 other films.

 As the vast majority of his movies were essentially meant to showcase his performances, many have his name "Totò" in the title.
-Some of his best-known films are Fifa e Arena, Totò al Giro d'Italia, Totò Sceicco, Guardie e ladri, Totò e le donne, Totò Tarzan, Totò terzo uomo, Totò a colori (one of the first Italian color movies, 1952, in Ferraniacolor), I soliti ignoti, Totò, Peppino e la malafemmina, La legge è legge.
-Pier Paolo Pasolini's The Hawks and the Sparrows and the episode "Che cosa sono le nuvole" from Capriccio all'italiana (the latter released after his death), showed his dramatic skills.
+Some of his best-known films are Fear and Sand, Toto Tours Italy, Toto the Sheik, Cops and Robbers, Toto and the Women, Totò Tarzan, Toto the Third Man, Toto in Color (one of the first Italian color movies, 1952, in Ferraniacolor), Big Deal on Madonna Street, Toto, Peppino, and the Hussy, The Law Is the Law.
+Pier Paolo Pasolini's The Hawks and the Sparrows and the episode "Che cosa sono le nuvole" from Caprice Italian Style (the latter released after his death), showed his dramatic skills.

 In his vast cinematographic career, Totò had the opportunity to act side by side with virtually all major Italian actors of the time.
 With some of them he paired in several films, the most renowned and successful teams being established with Aldo Fabrizi and Peppino De Filippo.
-De Filippo was one of the few actors to have his name appear in movie titles along with that of Totò, for example in Totò, Peppino e la malafemmina and Totò e Peppino divisi a Berlino.
+De Filippo was one of the few actors to have his name appear in movie titles along with that of Totò, for example in Toto, Peppino, and the Hussy and Toto and Peppino Divided in Berlin.

 Partly because of the radical, naive immorality of his roles, some of his more spicy gags raised much controversy in a society that was both strictly Catholic and ruled by the conservative Democrazia Cristiana (Christian Democracy) party.
-For example, Totò's 1964 movie Che fine ha fatto Totò Baby? (a parody of What Ever Happened to Baby Jane?) included a humorous celebration of cannabis in an era when drugs were perceived by the Italian audience as something exotic, depraved and dangerous.
+For example, Totò's 1964 film What Ever Happened to Baby Toto? (a parody of What Ever Happened to Baby Jane?) included a humorous celebration of cannabis in an era when drugs were perceived by the Italian audience as something exotic, depraved and dangerous.